top of page

 Cast: 1 male-identifying, 1 female-identifying, 2 male/female identifying

-Casting notes: All roles are for young people
+Casting notes: All roles are for young people and this piece is suitable for school drama groups

-Cinderella (the off-script version) Pantomime
+Cinderella (the off-script version) - a pantomime

 Think you know the story of Cinderella?
 Think again!
 In this wildly wacky retelling, our Fairy Godmother is on stress leave (blame the fairy dust), and the Tooth Fairy—yes, that Tooth Fairy—is standing in!
 Cinderella’s horrid stepsisters, Monsterosa and Groteska, are social media-obsessed divas who dream of becoming "Instafamous," while Prince Dreamy is more interested in escaping royal life than finding a bride.